wazo-pbx/wazo-python-werkzeug-packaging/README.md

 ## Reason

-* Include a patch to never send content-length for 204
+* Include a patch to never send content-length for 204.
+This patch is backported from python-werkzeug 0.16.

 ## Upgrading